 This is not just a woman-directed film, it is a brilliant bit of crowd-pleasing that just happens to have been directed by a woman.
 Essential viewing.

 Where can I see it?

-The best place to find Suspense is in the box set Saved from the Flames released by Flicker Alley.
+Released on DVD and Bluray as part of the Early Women Filmmakers box set from Flicker Alley.
+You can also find it in the box set Saved from the Flames.
 The whole set is full of intriguing goodies, many of them deliciously obscure.